NTSB: Helicopter crashes in southeastern Minnesota

 The National Transportation Safety Board is investigating a helicopter crash near Rochester, Minn.

-The four-seat Robinson R-44 crashed near Elgin, Minn., on Monday, according to tweet from the NTSB.
-The small town is about 30 minutes from Rochester.
+The four-seat Robinson R-44 crashed near Elgin, Minn. on Monday, according to tweet from the NTSB.
+The small town is about 30 miles northeast of Rochester.

+One person has died, according to KSTP-TV.
+The Wabasha Sheriff County's Office has blocked the area off due to downed power lines.

 Further information was not immediately available.